Jodenee/Voyager/docs/API-Reference/OptionalExecuteInfo.md

     If both threadId and threadName are given an error will occur!

 ???+ note
     If tts is left nil it will default to false.

-???+ note
 If messageFlags is left nil it will default to a MessageFlags object with a value of 0.

 ***Parameters***